Streisand effect: In politics and government

 The French intelligence agency DCRI's attempt to delete the French Wikipedia article about the military radio station of Pierre-sur-Haute resulted in the restored article temporarily becoming the most-viewed page on the French Wikipedia.
+They threatened a French Wikipedia admin with arrest if he did not delete the page.
+Most of the information on the page came from a documentary made in cooperation with the French Air Force.

 In October 2020, the New York Post published emails from a laptop owned by Hunter Biden, the son of then Democratic presidential nominee Joe Biden, detailing an alleged corruption scheme.
 After internal discussion that debated whether the story may have originated from Russian misinformation and propaganda, Twitter blocked the story from their platform and locked the accounts of those who shared a link to the article, including the New York Posts own Twitter account, and White House Press Secretary Kayleigh McEnany, among others.
 Researchers at MIT cited the increase of 5,500 shares every 15 minutes to about 10,000 shares shortly after Twitter censored the story, as evidence of the Streisand Effect nearly doubling the attention the story received.
 Twitter removed the ban the following day.

-Donald Trump's lawsuit of The Wall Street Journal for publishing a letter between Donald Trump and Jeffrey Epstein has been described by some as causing a Streisand effect.
+In 2025, Donald Trump's lawsuit against The Wall Street Journal for publishing a letter between Donald Trump and Jeffrey Epstein has been described by some as causing a Streisand effect.

-A study found that banned books in the United States grew in circulation by 12%, on average, compared with comparable nonbanned titles after the ban.
+A 2025 study found that banned books in the United States grew in circulation by 12%, on average, compared with comparable nonbanned titles after the ban.

+In light of warnings from Brendan Carr, the chairman of the Federal Communications Commission, that the fairness doctrine might apply to the talk show, CBS suppressed Stephen Colbert's February 2026 interview with candidate James Talarico.
+It was then presented on YouTube, garnering far more views than it might have gotten if it had been aired on CBS.
+This was described as an example of the Streisand effect.